Does Trauma-Informed Yoga Actually Help with Anxiety?

 This is exactly why talk therapy, while crucial, often hits a wall.
 Therapies like CBT require a functioning prefrontal cortex (the logical part of your brain).
 But when you are in a state of physical panic, the brain's survival center takes over and shuts down the prefrontal cortex.
 You cannot simply think your way out of somatic panic; you have to physically signal to your body that the threat has passed.

-When treating anxiety, PTSD, or panic disorders, a certified yoga therapist reviews your clinical history and nervous system baseline.
+When treating anxiety, PTSD, or panic disorders, a certified trauma-informed yoga instructor reviews your comfort level and wellness goals.
 They don't care about the aesthetic perfection of a pose.
 Instead, they prescribe specific physical postures (asanas) and breathwork protocols (pranayama) designed solely to interrupt your specific symptoms.

 In trauma-informed clinical settings, the practice is tightly controlled to ensure psychological safety: